- Best New Play, Critics' Circle Awards 2014

 A gripping political examination and an engaging personal drama, Chimerica examines the changing fortunes of two countries whose futures will shape the whole world.

-Also available in the collection Lucy Kirkwood Plays: One.
+Chimerica is also available in the collection Lucy Kirkwood Plays: One.

-'gloriously rich, mind-expanding... if we see a better new play this year, we'll be extremely lucky'Guardian
+'Gloriously rich, mind-expanding... if we see a better new play this year, we'll be extremely lucky'Guardian

-'hurtles along with a mixture of humour, dramatic tension and terrific visual ingenuity... a hugely entertaining and at times deeply affecting play...
+'Hurtles along with a mixture of humour, dramatic tension and terrific visual ingenuity... a hugely entertaining and at times deeply affecting play...
 I cannot recommend it too highly'Telegraph

-'a gripping, multilayered and meticulously researched thriller... like an expansive HBO mini-series expertly compacted into an evening at the theatre...
+'A gripping, multilayered and meticulously researched thriller... like an expansive HBO mini-series expertly compacted into an evening at the theatre...
 Kirkwood's sharp, incisive dialogue is splendid'Time Out

-'a tremendously bold piece of writing... topical without being gimmicky and well-informed without being showily so... a landmark production'Evening Standard
+'A tremendously bold piece of writing... topical without being gimmicky and well-informed without being showily so... a landmark production'Evening Standard

-'ambitious, sprawling, morally fascinating, as gripping as a good novel'The Times
+'Ambitious, sprawling, morally fascinating, as gripping as a good novel'The Times

-'a taut, complex and nuanced thriller with [an] exhilaratingly ambitious scope'Exeunt Magazine
+'A taut, complex and nuanced thriller with [an] exhilaratingly ambitious scope'Exeunt Magazine

-'rich, riveting and theatrically ambitious... fizzing with wit and intelligent ideas... a work of real brilliance'The Arts Desk
+'Rich, riveting and theatrically ambitious... fizzing with wit and intelligent ideas... a work of real brilliance'The Arts Desk

-'absolutely riveting... an important, far-reaching drama'The Stage
+'Absolutely riveting... an important, far-reaching drama'The Stage

 8 Aug 2013Size: 198mm x 129mm